ImageMagick v6 Examples --

 Dst (a 'no-op' compose)

-This operator basically does absolutely nothing.
-The source, or overlay image is completely ignored, and the destination or background image is left completely unchanged.
+This operator does nothing.
+The source, or overlay image, is completely ignored and the destination, or background image, is left unchanged.

-The methods real use, is as a means of 'turning off' a alpha composition operation, in other image operators.
+The method's real use is as a means of 'turning off' an alpha composition operation in other image operators.

-For example here we use the Frame Operator to frame our rose image (with a transparent background) but then used a "-compose Dst" to prevent the image from being added to the frame.
-In other words, we only used the rose to set the size of the internal frame in the result.
-The frame and only the frame was the result.
+For example, we use the Frame Operator to frame our rose image (with a transparent background) but then use "-compose Dst" to prevent the image from being added to the frame.
+In other words, we only use the rose to set the size of the internal frame of the result.
+The frame, and only the frame, is the result.

-convert rose: -matte -mattecolor Gold -bordercolor none \
+convert rose: -alpha set -mattecolor Gold -bordercolor none \

 -compose Dst -frame 7x7+3+2 compose_frame_dst.gif